tiagodcosta/leetcode-frontend-development/README.md

 ## Challenge 02

 You were assigned a ticket to create a fixed navbar on the bottom of screen.
-According to the requirments, the navbar should sticky to the bottom all the time during the user navigaton.
+According to the requirements, the navbar should sticky to the bottom all the time during the user navigaton.
 A previous developer wrote the code below.
 However, the navbar implemented stays in a wrong position.

 You have just some minutes to fix that and show the navbar in a demo for the managment team.
 How would you solve it changing only one property of CSS?